jayasurya-mkm/ng-google-one-tap/projects/ng-google-one-tap/README.md

 })
 export class DemoComponent implements OnInit {

-  userdetails;
+  userDetails;
-  constructor(private onetap: NgOneTapService) { }
+  constructor(private oneTap: NgOneTapService) { }

    ngOnInit() {
-        this.onetap.tapInitialize(); //Initialize OneTap, At intial time you can pass config  like this.onetap.tapInitialize(conif) here config is optional. this.onetap.promtMoment.subscribe(res => {  // Subscribe the Tap Moment. following response options all have self explanatory.
+        this.oneTap.tapInitialize(); //Initialize OneTap, At intial time you can pass config  like this.oneTap.tapInitialize(conif) here config is optional. this.oneTap.promtMoment.subscribe(res => {  // Subscribe the Tap Moment. following response options all have self explanatory.
 If you want more info pls refer official document below attached link. res.getDismissedReason();
            res.getMomentType();
            res.getNotDisplayedReason();